Raiders of the Lost Ark (video game)

-Raiders of the Lost Ark is an action-adventure game created for the Atari 2600 based on the movie of the same name (the first installment of the Indiana Jones series).
+Raiders of the Lost Ark is a 1982 adventure game developed and published by Atari, Inc. for the Atari 2600, based on the 1981 film of the same name.
 The game was designed by Howard Scott Warshaw.

 Gameplay

 The player controls Indiana Jones as he searches for the lost Ark of the Covenant.
 The game requires the player to use two different controllers: controller 2 moves Jones and its button uses an item; controller 1 selects the item to use and its button drops the item.

 The video game is set in the city of Cairo in 1936, represented by an entrance room and a marketplace.
 From the entrance room, the player can blast a hole in the wall with a grenade and enter the Temple of the Ancients.
 Two paths await inside the Temple, both of which contain various dangers, after which the player will at last find the treasure room.
 Gold and artifacts can be picked up in the treasure room which will help the player later in the game.

 The player must cross a mesa, on the other side of which lies the Map Room where the location of the Lost Ark is revealed.
 South of the Map Room is a Thieves Den and a Black Market.
 The Black Market contains various figures, such as two sheikhs, a Tsetse fly and a lunatic, and items needed to win the game (most notably a shovel).

 After acquiring all needed items from the various rooms, the player returns to the mesa and jumps off using a parachute.
 The player goes inside the mesa, via a small hole at the end of a branch, and digs up the Ark, after dodging more thieves.